LeSiiN/lsn-evidence/README.md

 # New Items
 - rag - Allows Criminals to delete nearby Evidence.
 - evidencecleaningkit - Allows Police Officers to remove evidence. ( No need for the commands then )
+- policepointer - Allows Police Officers to see the DrawLines.

 # Credits
 - [RazerGhost](https://github.com/RazerGhost)